Lifespan Urgent Care Billing and Collection Policy

 Lifespan Urgent Care understands that it can be difficult for some patients to afford paying their Medical bills.
 Please contact our billing office at 1-800-884-6966 for information regarding eligibility or the programs that may be available to you.
 Lifespan Urgent Care follows Lifespan’s Financial Assistance Program for Uninsured Patients Policy, which includes eligibility criteria, the basis for calculating discounts and the method for applying the policy.

 To determine if you may be eligible for available financial assistance programs, you must provide a completed Financial Assistance Application.
 The Lifespan policy and the Financial Assistance Application can be found at www.lifespan.org.
 Upon receipt, of your application, we will process your application and notify you of our determination.

 Credit Card Hold

 Lifespan Urgent Care requires that patients provide a credit card to hold on file.
 All credit card data is encrypted via a tokenization system provided by our credit care processor, Trust Commerce.
 No credit card information is stored on Lifespan’s network.
 If you sign the credit card acknowledgement, Lifespan Urgent Care will not charge your card without first notifying you with a statement after your claim has been submitted to, and paid by, your insurance provider.
-Upon receipt of the statement you will have 2 weeks to contact Lifespan Urgent Care to pay via your preferred method (cash, check, credit card).
-If you do not contact Lifespan Urgent Care, the credit card on file will be charged up to Tier 3 price. for payment of the balance due.
+Upon receipt of the statement you will have two weeks to contact Lifespan Urgent Care to pay via your preferred method (cash, check, credit card).
+If you do not contact Lifespan Urgent Care, the credit card on file will be charged up to the Tier 3 price for payment of the balance due.